^

 • Nephrotic syndrome.

-Diet number 7 creates favorable conditions for the work of the kidneys with their inflammatory lesions.
-Gentle nutrition improves metabolic processes in the tissues of the kidneys and other organs, has anti-allergic effect, stimulates urination.
+Diet No. 7 creates favorable conditions for the kidneys to function when they are inflammatory.
+Gentle nutrition improves metabolic processes in the tissues of the kidneys and other organs, has an anti-allergic effect, and stimulates urination.

-• 7a - chronic nephritis with severe renal insufficiency.
-Maximum sparing salt-free and low protein nutrition.
-To improve the taste of food it is recommended to use fresh greens, lemon.
-As the patient recovers, he is transferred to diet 7b.
-During treatment, salt, meat and fish dishes, legumes, as well as other substances and drinks that irritate the kidneys are completely excluded.
+• 7a – chronic nephritis with severe renal failure.
+The most gentle salt-free and low-protein diet.
+To improve the taste of food, it is recommended to use fresh herbs and lemon.
+As the patient recovers, he or she is transferred to diet 7b.
+During treatment, salt, meat and fish dishes, legumes, and other substances and drinks that irritate the kidneys are completely excluded.

-• 7b - is prescribed for chronic renal diseases with severe azotemia.
-It is indicated for patients on the 15-20 day of treatment.
-The diet removes nitrogenous slags from the body and the oxidized products of protein metabolism, prevents the accumulation of harmful substances in the blood, reduces hypertension, increases urine output, and has an anti-inflammatory effect.
+• 7b – prescribed for chronic kidney diseases with pronounced azotemia.
+Indicated for patients on the 15-20th day of treatment.
+The diet removes nitrogenous waste and under-oxidized protein metabolism products from the body, prevents the accumulation of harmful substances in the blood, reduces arterial hypertension, increases urination, and has an anti-inflammatory effect.

-• 7c - chronic kidney disease with nephrotic syndrome: glomerulonephritis, amyloidosis, kidney tuberculosis, nephropathy of pregnant women.
-Medical nutrition is aimed at reducing hypercholesterolemia, edema, proteinuria, fills the protein level.
-This diet provides an increased content of proteins and lipotropic factors with a sharp restriction of NaCl, simple carbohydrates and extractive substances.
+• 7c – chronic kidney diseases with nephrotic syndrome: glomerulonephritis, amyloidosis, renal tuberculosis, nephropathy of pregnancy.
+Therapeutic nutrition is aimed at reducing hypercholesterolemia, edema, proteinuria, replenishes the protein level.
+This diet provides for an increased content of proteins and lipotropic factors with a sharp restriction of NaCl, simple carbohydrates and extractive substances.

-• 7g - terminal renal failure in patients with permanent hemodialysis.
-The recommended chemical composition of the diet: proteins 60 g, fat 110 g, carbohydrates 450 g.
-Consumption of salt - no more than 2 grams per day, water - up to 1 l per day.
-In the diet should limit foods rich in potassium and vegetable protein.
+• 7g – terminal renal failure in patients with permanent hemodialysis.
+Recommended chemical composition of the diet: proteins 60 g, fats 110 g, carbohydrates 450 g.
+Consumption of table salt – no more than 2 g per day, water – up to 1 l per day.
+The diet should limit foods rich in potassium and vegetable protein.

-• 7p - terminal renal failure, hyperuricemia.
+• 7p – terminal renal failure, hyperuricemia.
 Protein should be 75% of plant origin.
-Nutrition fractional, all products are served in boiled or baked form.
+Fractional meals, all products are served boiled or baked.

 Allowed products:

-• Bread and flour products (bran, without yeast and salt).
+• Bread and flour products (from bran, without yeast and salt).

 • Soups with cereals, vegetables, pasta.

-• Low-fat meat, poultry, fish (limited in the first two weeks of treatment).
+• Lean meat, poultry, fish (limited during the first two weeks of treatment).

-• Eggs (not more than 2 pieces per day), milk and dairy products.
+• Eggs (no more than 2 per day), milk and dairy products.

 • Vegetables and greens, fruits and berries.